nipy/heudiconv/paper.md

 # - name: Will Asciutto  # 0 commits, issues: opened 5 participated in 0
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: Henry Braun  # 2 commits, issues: opened 3 participated in 0
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: toddt  # 0 commits, issues: opened 5 participated in 0
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are